mmeyer95/meredithmeyer.info/trajectory.md

 Red spaces in the above graphic indicate positions of neighboring cars which would make a left or right lane shift not allowed.
 The target speed is ideally that of either: the car in front of me, or the maximum speed allowed.
 However, to avoid sudden large accels or decels, I only incremented the velocity, rather than setting it to the nearby car’s speed immediately.

+The output of the behavior planning step for this project is the target lane (1, 2, or 3) and speed (<50 mph), then used in the next step.

 ### Trajectory Generation
 After determining a behavior as a goal lane and move speed, the trajectory generation step determines the actual X & Y values for the trajectory of the car.
 To do so, I: